FAQ

 In Finland, a progressive tax system is utilized, meaning that the tax rate increases in proportion to the rise in income levels.
 You can calculate your taxes with the calculator provided by the official Finnish tax office.

-• Background: For parish choose Civil Register and fill the rest of the page
+• In the Background section, select Civil Register for Parish and complete the rest of the page.

-• Income: You only need to fill "Pay and fringe benefits: estimate for the entire year"
+• Under Income, only fill in "Pay and fringe benefits: estimate for the entire year.

-• Calculation result: scroll to the end of the page.
-Your resulting personal tax rate is the sum of the "tax rate" and "insurance contribution" (fixed at 7,94%).
-The additional withholding rate applies to you only if you receive more money than you declared.
+• To view the tax calculation, scroll to the bottom of the page; your personal tax rate is the total of the "tax rate" and "insurance contribution" (7.94%).
+The Additional Withholding Rate applies only if you receive more than your declared income.

 Additionally, there are significant tax deduction opportunities in Finland, such as deductions for travel expenses and remote working, including work tools like laptops.
 You can find more detailed information on these deductions here.